bcumming/rpm-spack-repo/README.md

 ## NOTES

-Running libtree on the generated binaries shows that dependencies like numactl and curl are pulled in from the system, i.e. locations like `/usr/lib64`.
+Running libtree on the generated binaries shows that dependencies like hwloc and curl are pulled in from the system, i.e. locations like `/usr/lib64`.
 This is expected because these are not explicit dependencies of the spack packages that we have created for `cray-pmi`, `cray-gtl` and `cray-mpich`.
 We could explicitly add these as requirements, and have.